DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 Proportionate to holdings, you have different windows of time that are open to scheduling your uses.
 Scheduling is an ongoing process, with no blackout dates except for construction or other allotted dates approved through a proposal.
 Slockit is used to allow or restrict access.

-Each day becomes available 1 ear in the future.
+Each day becomes available 1 year in the future.
 The first year, with AirBNB scheduling becoming available 6 months in advance.

 Each token you hold represents an entire night from 12pm till 12pm the next day.
 Locks on the door make a query each day for who it allows to use its location.
 Holders of that day can manually add "approved" addresses that can access.
 That way you can gift your “token use" to friends or family, but ultimately you are responsible for their behavior and only you have voting rights.

-Upon arrival the member should fulfill a checklist making sure specific things are in order and alright.
+Upon arrival the member should submit a report noting if things are broken or not left was they should be.
 If they fail to do so, they will be held accountable for whatever things are already broken that they did not record.

-If something's not right with the condition of the house they file a "proposal" - either to cover it with community funds or to fine the previous member directly.
+If something's not right with the condition of the house they file a proposal - either to cover it with community funds or to fine the previous member directly.
 This goes through the designated process.
-If a “direct member” is fined they have a process very similar to the “nomination of removal” process.
-If that is resolved, and member does not pay within 1 month their token is automatically sent through the secondary market in order to pay for damages they incurred.
+A member is nominated to force withdraw with a price they can pay in order to not be foreced out.
+If the group passes the proposal -- and member does not pay within 1 month -- their token is automatically sent through the secondary market in order to pay for damages they incurred.
 Obviously a proposal can be raised to direct funds towards a further lawsuit on behalf of the DAO - or can be pursued privately if damages are significant.

 It's variables and functions are: